mesosphere/marathon/docs/docs/native-docker.md

 You can run Docker containers on Marathon either by configuring your application to run the Docker containerizer or by configuring the Mesos containerizer to provision the Docker container.

-# Configure Your Application to use the Docker Containerizer
+# Configure Your Application to Use the Docker Containerizer

 ## Configuration